marek5050/marek5050.github.io/_my_resume/work-2-cat.md

 link: "http://www.cat.utexas.edu/"
 ---

-+ Create unit and integration tests using Java frameworks Selenium, Serenity, and JBehave.
-+ Configuration and maintainence of Jenkins builds and testing reports.
-+ Integrated Saucelabs for cross browser compatability.
+* Building a Java testing framework using Selenium, Serenity, and JBehave for a family of military websites, such as Family Advocacy System of Record (FASOR), Exceptional Family Member Program (eEFMP), and Army OneSource.
+* Page Object mapping and user story development.
+* Continuous integration using Jenkins.
+* Cross Browser verification and validation using SauceLabs.
+* Mobile (iOS and Android) testing using Appium.